zone117x/node-stratum-pool/README.md

 High performance Stratum poolserver in Node.js.
 One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum port :)

-This project does the features listed below.
-It does not handle share rewards (payment processing).
+This project does not handle share rewards (payment processing).
 An [MPOS](https://github.com/MPOS/php-mpos) compatibility layer is in the works [here](https://github.com/zone117x/node-stratum-mpos).
-Otherwise, to setup a pool site, you will have to use this code s a module for another project that handles share rewards.
+Otherwise, to setup a pool site, you will have to use this code as module for another project that handles share rewards.

 [![Build Status](https://travis-ci.org/zone117x/node-stratum.png?branch=master)](https://travis-ci.org/zone117x/node-stratum)